averbraeck/gamedata-common/docs/role_organization.md

 ## <a name="view"></a>Organization `view` role

 An organization viewer can access all games that the organization has access to, as well as dashboards and game sessions.
-No changes to any elementt can be made, though.
+No changes to any element can be made, though.
 Organization viewers do not have access to other users or any roles.
 When an `organization_role` with **view** rights has been defined for a `user`, the user has the following access to the database tables:

 | Table | Access | Explanation |
 | ----- | ------ | ----------- |